Marian Smoluchowski: Life

 He was born in 1872 into an upper-class family in Vorder-Brühl, near Vienna, to father Wilhelm and mother Teofila (née Szczepanowska).
 He attended the prestigious Collegium Theresianum and subsequently studied physics at the University of Vienna (1890-95).
 In 1895, he obtained his doctorate based on his dissertation entitled Acoustical Studies of Elasticity of Soft Materials.
 His teachers included Franz S. Exner and Josef Stefan.
-Ludwig Boltzmann held a position at Munich University during Smoluchowski's studies in Vienna, and Boltzmann returned to Vienna in 1894 when Smoluchowski was serving in the Austrian army.
+Ludwig Boltzmann held a position at the Ludwig-Maximilians-Universität München during Smoluchowski's studies in Vienna, and Boltzmann returned to Vienna in 1894 when Smoluchowski was serving in the Austrian army.
 They apparently had no direct contact, although Smoluchowski's work follows in the tradition of Boltzmann's ideas.

-After several years at other universities (Paris, Glasgow, Berlin), in 1899 Smoluchowski moved to Lwów (present-day Lviv), where he took a position at the University of Lwów.
+After several years at other universities (Paris, Glasgow, Berlin), in 1899 Smoluchowski moved to Lwów (present-day Lviv).
+The following year, aged 28, Smoluchowski took a position of the chair of theoretical physics at the University of Lwów, becoming the youngest professor in Austria-Hungary.
 He was president of the Polish Copernicus Society of Naturalists, (1906–1907).

-In 1913 Smoluchowski moved to Kraków to take over a chair in the Experimental Physics Department, succeeding August Witkowski, who had long envisioned Smoluchowski as his successor.
+In 1913, Smoluchowski moved to Kraków to take over a chair in the Experimental Physics Department, succeeding August Witkowski, who had long envisioned Smoluchowski as his successor.
 When World War I began the following year, the work conditions became unusually difficult, as the spacious and modern Physics Department building, built by Witkowski a short time before, was turned into a military hospital.
 The possibility of working in that building had been one of the reasons Smoluchowski had decided to move to Kraków.
 Smoluchowski was now forced to work in the apartment of the late Professor Karol Olszewski.
 During his lectures in experimental physics, use of even the simplest demonstration equipment was virtually impossible.

 Smoluchowski lectured in experimental physics; his students included Józef Patkowski, Stanisław Loria and Wacław Dziewulski.

 Smoluchowski was a member of the Copernicus Society of Natural Scientists and the Polish Academy of Sciences and Letters.

 Smoluchowski died in Kraków in 1917, as a result of a dysentery epidemic.
 Professor Władysław Natanson wrote in an obituary of Smoluchowski: "With great pleasure I recall the charm of his life, his noble cordiality, combined with exquisite kindness.
 I wish I could render the curious appeal of his personality, recall how temperate he was, how modest and elegantly diffident, yet always full of a pure, spontaneous joy."